bobbylight/random-acts-of-kinase/README.md

 webpack to build directly into `build/` without Spring Boot getting cranky and clearing out the contents of `build/resources/main/static` on restarts.

-*Note:* Ctrl+C may not propagatge the SIGKILL to the child npm tasks for `webpackWatch` and `copyStaticResourcesToBuildWatch`, which can cause race conditions on file copies and in turn weird behavior (stale static resources).
+*Note:* Ctrl+C may not propagate the SIGKILL to the child npm tasks for `webpackWatch` and `copyStaticResourcesToBuildWatch`, which can cause race conditions on file copies and in turn weird behavior (stale static resources).
 If you see this happening, you might consider running the wrapped npm tasks directly.